iWok

 iWok's address at 2328 W Holcombe Blvd places it within easy reach of the Texas Medical Center on foot or by a short drive.
 The Medical Center Light Rail stations connect to this stretch of Holcombe, making it accessible without a car for anyone coming from the Museum District or downtown.
 Parking in this corridor can compress significantly during peak Medical Center hours, so midday arrival during peak shift changes is worth factoring into timing.
 For anyone already in the medical campus, the walk is manageable and the surrounding stretch of Holcombe has enough density to support a quick errand before or after eating.

-For visitors calibrating Houston's dining scene against other American cities, the city's trajectory over the past decade has been significant.
+Houston's dining scene has changed significantly over the past decade.
 The tier that includes destinations like Le Bernardin in New York, Alinea in Chicago, or The French Laundry in Napa represents the formal end of American fine dining.
 Houston's fast-casual Asian tier sits at the other end of that spectrum in format, but the city's demographic depth means it is a category with real substance here, not a thin afterthought.
-Venues like Lazy Bear in San Francisco, Emeril's in New Orleans, and Single Thread Farm in Healdsburg represent the chef-driven, experience-first end of American dining; what iWok and its peer-set offer is the inverse: immediacy and access over ceremony, in a city that now handles both well.
+Venues like Lazy Bear in San Francisco, Emeril's in New Orleans, and Single Thread Farm in Healdsburg represent the chef-driven, experience-first end of American dining; what iWok offers is immediacy and access over ceremony.

 Accolades, Compared